carlos-santiago-2017/InsideTheMachine/README.md

 You should recognize these three steps as a more specific form of the read-modify-write sequence from earlier, where the generic modify steps is replaced with an addition operation.

 This three-step sequence is a quite simple, but it is at the very core of how a microprocessor really works.
-In fact, if you glance ahead to Chapter 10 discussion of the PowerPC 9700s pipeline, you will see that it actually has separate stages for each of these three operations: stage 12 is the register read step, stage 13 is the actual execute step, and stage 14 i the write-back step. (dont worry if you dont know what a pipeline is, because that is the topic for chapter 3).
+In fact, if you glance ahead to Chapter 10 discussion of the PowerPC 9700s pipeline, you will see that it actually has separate stages for each of these three operations: stage 12 is the register read step, stage 13 is the actual execute step, and stage 14 i the write-back step. (don't worry if you don't know what a pipeline is, because that is the topic for chapter 3).
 So the 970's **ALU** reads two operands from the register file, adds them together, and writes the sum back to the register file.
 If we were to stop our discussion right here, you would already understand the three core stages of the 970's main integer pipeline- all the other stages are either just preparation to get to this point or they are cleanup work after it.

 # - [RAM: When Registers Alone Won’t Cut It](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)